Cultural Competency: Indigenous Perspectives (IRA142)

 Please sign in to check completion of the following:

-To register for this course, you must first complete the following courses:
+To register for this course, you must first complete the following:

 Cultural competency is essential for public servants, whether it is to better deliver services to Canadians or to strengthen respectful and inclusive teams and workplaces.
 This course is designed to help employees develop cultural competencies to build positive and respectful relationships with Indigenous Peoples in a public service context.
 Participants will identify their respective biases and values, reflect on their own culture, and gain a unique understanding of diverse Indigenous cultures and perspectives.